BowlOfSoup/bowl-of-bytes/content/posts/manually-upgrading-a-raspberry-pi-2.md

   alt: "image-manually-upgrading-a-raspberry-pi-2"
   caption: ""
   relative: false
 ---

-Needed to use a Raspberry Pi 2 for a project, but the installed version of Rasbian was too old.
+I needed to dust off my trusty Raspberry Pi 2 for a new project, only to discover its Raspbian version was ancient history.
-Here's how I upgraded it manually without access to an SD-card reader to install a new version.
+With no SD-card reader in sight, I took the road less traveled: a manual upgrade adventure.
 <!--more-->

 I've set out on a quest to build myself a homelab, with some network infrastructure.
-I have an old Raspberry PI 2, with 1GB of RAM and a ARMv7 1200Mhz processor which I indent to use as a VPN gateway.
+I have an old Raspberry PI 2, with 1GB of RAM and a ARMv7 1200Mhz processor, which I indent to use as a VPN gateway.

 I booted up the Raspberry, and used the recovery mode to reset the OS to its original, which was Raspbian Jessie.
-Jessie is not supported anymore and can pose a security risk, so I wanted to upgrade it to the latest version of Raspbian: Bookworm.
+With Jessie officially retired and brimming with potential security risks, upgrading to the shiny new Raspbian Bookworm became my quest.

 I didn't have an SD-card reader, so I couldn't just flash a new image to the SD-card.
 No problem!
 We can just manually upgrade.